microsoft/variable-substitution/README.md

+# Deprecation notice

+This Action is deprecated.
+The action keeps working even after archiving this repo.
+So __existing workflows are not impacted and new workflows also work fine__.
+Any further investments are not considered for this action.

 # GitHub Action for substituting variables in parameterized files ![.github/workflows/ci.yml](https://github.com/microsoft/variable-substitution/workflows/.github/workflows/ci.yml/badge.svg?branch=master)

 With the Variable Substitution Action for GitHub, you can apply variable substitution to XML, JSON and YAML based configuration and parameter files.